Service During Covid-19

 Your GP will come out and call you in when they are ready to see you.

 Our health services are under enormous pressure - local GPs are seeing a 30% rise in request for appointments - but we are open and here when needed.
 Our GPs still run an out of hours service for emergencies.
 You can help us and help yourself by making sure you get the right care, in the right place, at the right time appropriate for your needs.
 Our staff deserve to be treated with respect and consideration at all times, so please continue to be kind to our staff, socially distance where possible and wear a face mask in healthcare settings.

 All Oxfordshire GP practices have been open throughout the pandemic and during all lockdown periods and continue to be so.
 However, to protect everyone, we must maintain infection control and minimise unnecessary physical contact.

 What is triage?

-You will be assessed to decide who needs:
+You will be telephoned by a clinician to decide who needs:

 • To be seen in person

 Our reception staff are a vital part of the health care team and will ask questions to direct you to the best person to treat you.
 They are supported by the highly trained clinical teams and are skilled in assisting with triage.
 They work to the same patient confidentially regulations as all of the clinicians and will ensure you are contacted in an appropriate time frame.